 Day 5 Sandakan

-Say goodbye to the Eco Camp and take a drive to Sandakan.
-Arrive in the busy city and notice the strong Cantonese influence, seen in the lively harbourside market, the many Chinese temples and the local cuisine.
+Say goodbye to the Eco Camp and take a drive to Sandakan via the Labuk Bay Proboscis Monkey Sanctuary.
+These unique primates are not found elsewhere in the world!
+You will be in awe as they leapt from incredible heights to lower branches.
+We arrive in Sandakan in the afternoon.
+You will notice the strong Cantonese influence, seen in the lively harbourside market, the many Chinese temples and the local cuisine.
 Here there is free time to catch up on your essentials, like laundry and banking, as well as to explore the city.
 Otherwise, just spend some time relaxing by the pool!

 Day 6 Sandakan/Sepilok

 Today is an exciting day and a favourite with the kids – here come the orangutans!
 It’s a 45-minute drive by minibus to the Sepilok Orangutan Rehabilitation Centre.
 The centre was set up to help re-introduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
 From the viewing platform, you can see these charming creatures as they swing into view and eat a supplementary diet of bananas and milk, laid out for them twice a day.
 Human contact must be kept to a minimum and it's essential that you follow the instructions of the park, as directed by your leader, but you are free to snap plenty of photographs.
 You will also have the privilege of viewing a nursery where you can view young orangutans as they learn how to climb on a specially constructed jungle gym.
 The viewing area is behind one-way glass so as not to disturb the animals.
-If you simply can’t get enough of Borneo’s incredible wildlife, you can choose to visit glossy-coated sun bears today at a recently opened conservation centre, where they have been rescued from mistreatment are cared for.
-Otherwise, those who have fallen in love with the bulbous noses of the proboscis monkeys can visit a sanctuary dedicated to helping these endangered creatures.
+Heading back to Sandakan you will have the afternoon free.

 Day 7 Turtle Island